rarealton/Clash-Royale-3D/README.md

 # Clash Royale 3D

 The semi-official 3D version of Clash Royale.
-This is a work in progress, so don't expect too much.
+This is a work in progress, so don't expect much.
 Also, if there are any copyright issues, let me know and I will adress them as soon as I can.